Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-quickstart.md

     Learn more about [Ampli Android](../android-kotlin/ampli/).

-=== "iOS-Legacy"
+=== "iOS"
     The iOS SDK lets you send events to Amplitude.
 See the full documentation at [iOS SDK](../ios/)

-    !!!deprecated "Legacy SDK"
+    !!!warning New Version Available
-        This is a legacy SDK and will only receive bug fixes until deprecation.
-Upgrade to the latest [iOS Swift SDK](../ios-swift/) which supports plugins and more.
+        This is the time tested iOS SDK, however here is a new version in beta that is highly recommended for all customers using Swift.
+The latest [iOS Swift SDK](../ios-swift/) has additional features such as plugins and more.
 See the [Migration Guide](../ios-swift/migration/) for more help.

         Please note that the latest iOS Swift SDK is **NOT** compatible with Objective-C projects.
 Use this SDK if your project requires compatibility with Objective-C.

     !!!info "Table of Contents"
         1. [Initialize the library](#initialize-the-library_3)